Type In Space — Explore Spatial Typography In Mixed Reality with HoloLens

 Interacting with text using two-handed gesture

-In default, text objects are floating in the space.
+By default, text objects are floating in the space.
 You can grab and move the text object with one hand.
 To rotate or scale the text object, you can use your both hands.
 Based on the distance between the hands and their position, text scales and rotates.

 For the rotation, you can specify axis constraints using the toolbar.
 Using this constraint, you can make the text rotate around a specific axis only.

-The toolbar contains collection of a common actions such as Save, Load, Clear Scene and Add New Text.
+The toolbar contains a collection of a common actions such as Save, Load, Clear Scene and Add New Text.
 It also has global actions such as ‘Snap to Surface’ for the spatial mapping activation and ‘Gravity’ for the physics.

-Toolbar uses the tag-along and body-lock technique to avoid interfering your viewport.
+The toolbar uses the tag-along and body-lock technique to avoid interfering your viewport.
 It is moving and always stays within a certain range, with a specific offset from your waist.
 It provides adjustable positioning buttons so that you can easily move up/down to favorite offset position from your body.
 Pin button makes it stay in a fixed location.
-You can also show or hide the toolbar with voice command.
+You can also show or hide the toolbar with a voice command.
 “Show Toolbar/Hide Toolbar”

 Using the floating toolbar, you can change the font and color of the text.